angelsleung/walk-with-friends/README.md

 9. User can view a list of routes that friends have shared with them
 10. User can view a leaderboard of distance walked among their friends in the past week
 11. User can add a friend by searching their username
-12. User can accept a friend request from another user
+12. User can accept or delete a friend request from another user

 ## Planned Additions
 * User can change their username or password